 Pressure, shear, or tension forces can be detrimental to healing incisions.
-Many patients after breast augmentation in particular feel so much better about themselves soon after surgery and want to get intimate sooner rather than later.
+Many patients after breast augmentation, in particular, feel so much better about themselves soon after surgery and want to get intimate sooner rather than later.
 I had one patient who was several days after breast augmentation and opened up her incision during sex with her boyfriend.
-Luckily, we were able to get her to surgery asap and fix the problem, saving her implant.
-Why would you want to jeopardize the success of your surgery by being noncompliant with post-operative activity restrictions?
+Luckily, we were able to get her to surgery quickly and fix the problem, saving her implant.
+Why would you want to jeopardize the success of your operation by being noncompliant with post-operative activity restrictions?
 Not only that, but a second trip to the operating room is a costly endeavor that you are responsible for.

 Some patients will need to be wearing special bras or compression garments.
 Most patients don’t feel sexy in surgical support garments.
 Drains and bloody drainage is a turn-off to most partners.
 Visible healing incisions and sutures are unpleasant to most people.

 The time you will need to wait will be longer for more involved operations.
-For instance, if you had concomitant breast surgery and tummy tuck (mommy makeover), you may want to wait 4-6 weeks.
+For instance, if you had joint breast surgery and tummy tuck (such as in a mommy makeover), you may want to wait 4-6 weeks.

-Another consideration is that many of our patients stop birth control pills or hormones prior to elective surgical procedures that involve a general anesthesia.
+Another consideration is that many of our patients stop birth control pills or hormones before elective surgical procedures that involve general anesthesia.
 So be careful.
-An unintended pregnancy during the perioperative period would be a big surprise, and something you hadn’t considered when planning your surgery.
+An unintended pregnancy during the perioperative period would be a big surprise and something you hadn’t considered when planning your surgery.

 In addition to your plastic surgeon’s recommendation, the most important consideration is when you, as the patient, feel ready for this both mentally and physically.
 Be patient with yourself.
-Many patients after surgery experience dramatic improvements in self- confidence and self-esteem and are ready to get out there and show off.
+Many patients after surgery experience dramatic improvements in self-confidence and self-esteem and are ready to get out there and show off.
 They find that physical closeness is comforting and makes them feel great.
-Others take longer to feel ready and they want to be left alone for a period of time as they recover.
-Some individuals are in doubt about how they feel about themselves due to persistent swelling, scars, or changes occurring in their body.
-The key here is to be honest with you lover and work through this together.
+Others take longer to feel prepared and they want to be left alone for a period of time as they recover.
+Some individuals are in doubt about how they feel about themselves due to persistent swelling, scars, or changes occurring in their bodies.
+The key here is to be honest with your lover and work through this together.
 Understanding and reassurances can go a long way.

 Dr. Hayley Brown MD, FACS